Lisbon revisited (updated April 2024)

 Padrão dos Descobrimentos (Belem)

 A riverside neighbourhood full of history, Belém is the place to learn more about Portugal’s maritime past.
+You can spend a whole day here.
 There are two UNESCO sites within walking distance of each other: the Jerónimos Monastery and the Tower of Belem.

 The modern Centro Cultural de Belém (Cultural Centre of Belem) where concerts and art exhibitions are held is worth a visit.
 It houses a large, modern and contemporary art collection from Joe Berardo, a Portuguese private collector.
 The CCB – as it is known – also houses a café with a terrace where you can enjoy a drink or bite with a view.